jonnonz1/nz-statute-book/acts/public/1988/protection-of-personal-and-property-rights-act-1988.md

 (o) dispose of any of the property of the person subject to a property order by way of exchange for other property in New Zealand of a like nature and a like or better tenure; or, where the person has an undivided share in any property, concur in the partition of the property; and give or take any property by way of equality of exchange or partition: provided that the manager shall not, without the consent of the court, exchange any freehold or leasehold land in any case where the value (as determined in accordance with section 28 of the Trustee Act 1956) of the land or of the share or interest of the person therein exceeds the specified sum:
 (p) subdivide any freehold or leasehold land belonging to the person subject to a property order or in which the person has any share or interest, and construct, dedicate, make, and maintain, or contribute money towards the construction, dedication, making and maintenance of roads, streets, access ways, service lanes, footpaths, and reserves, and sewerage, water, electricity, drainage, and other works (whether on land belonging to the person or elsewhere), and do all such other things and make all such other payments as are required by any law or bylaw relating to subdivisions or as the manager thinks are necessary or are likely to be beneficial to the person or to his or her estate or to any part of it:
-(q) grant, reserve, or acquire easements and profits a prendre, and enter into party wall agreements and agreements that relate to fencing, or to which section 4 of the Fencing Act 1978 applies, and execute all necessary documents to give effect thereto:
+(q) grant, reserve, or acquire easements and profits à prendre, and enter into party wall agreements and agreements that relate to fencing, or to which section 4 of the Fencing Act 1978 applies, and execute all necessary documents to give effect thereto:
 (r) let or sublet or lease or sublease any property of the person subject to a property order for such term, at such rent (with or without a fine, premium, or foregift) and on and subject to such covenants and conditions as the manager thinks fit, with power at any time to reduce the rent or otherwise vary or modify the terms, and with further power—
-  (i) to grant to a lessee or sublessee a right of renewal for on or more terms at a rent to be fixed or made ascertainable in a manner specified in the original lease or sublease:
+  (i) to grant to a lessee or sublessee a right of renewal for one or more terms at a rent to be fixed or made ascertainable in a manner specified in the original lease or sublease:
   (ii) to grant a lease with an optional or compulsory purchasing clause:
   (iii) to grant to a lessee or sublessee a right to claim compensation for improvements made or to be made by the lessee or sublessee in, upon, or about the property that is leased or subleased: provided that the manager shall not, without the consent of the court, grant a lease or sublease for a term of more than 10 years or a lease or sublease with a right or rights of renewal if the aggregate duration of the original and of the renewed terms could exceed 10 years; and shall not, without the consent of the court, grant a lease with an optional or compulsory purchasing clause in any case where the value (as determined in accordance with section 28 of the Trustee Act 1956) of the property to be leased or of the share or interest of the person therein exceeds the specified sum at the time of the granting of the lease: